Monday, November 28, 2022

 Harvest the Joy of Selling Your Creativity

-The joy from completing a sale in itself won’t compensate for insufficient remuneration.
+The joy from completing a sale may not in itself compensate for insufficient remuneration.
 Still, that joy is a payoff, as explored with a set of studies from Technical University of Munich, University of Vienna, Ortec Finance, Erasmus University, WU Vienna University of Economics and Business, and Cornell University.

 The circumstance analyzed in the research was people selling items they’d created themselves, such as arts and crafts marketed via Etsy.
 A successful sale confirms to the creator their competence as a producer, and this generates happiness.
 As anecdotal evidence for this effect, the researchers quote from an Etsy forum, “It’s so flattering when people choose to buy your creations,” and from their own interviews, “A sale… makes me feel as though my items are appreciated.”

-In the formal studies, sellers of handmade items reported experiencing greater happiness at periods of time when they were selling more than when selling less.
-Analysis of the data showed this was true even when accounting for the differences in sales revenues.
+In the formal studies, sellers of handmade items reported experiencing greater happiness during times they were selling more of those items than when selling fewer.
 Making more money is likely to increase happiness.
-Also, when you sell more, that can lead to expectations of robust future sales, and that’s a source of happiness.
+Also, when you sell more, this can lead to expectations of robust future sales.
 However, the explanation for more happiness from increased sales goes beyond those causes.
-It also comes from recognition by others of the salesperson’s skills as a producer.
-Although experiencing the competence from producing the item does bring happiness, there’s additional happiness derived from selling the creation.
+Analysis of the data showed the relationship held even when accounting for the differences in sales revenues.
+That's because happiness is generated from recognition by others of the salesperson’s skills as a producer.
+Experiencing the competence from producing the item does bring happiness.
+Then there’s additional happiness derived from selling the creation.

 The effect was smaller when the salesperson was selling items created by others.
 Still, I believe the findings argue for salespeople and other marketers to personalize offerings to the extent that making the sale brings happiness by verifying the marketer’s creative skills.